Typescript overload function and constructor in a class

 }

-Like function overload, we can have only one constructor with different arguments.
-It is a valid overload as it will work for the new operator.
+Similar to function overloading, we can have only one constructor with different arguments.
+This is a valid overload as it functions with the new operator.

-• type annotations are not allowed in constructor functions, It always returns a class instance
+- Type annotations are not permitted in constructor functions; they always return a class instance.

-We can achieve Constructors overload using optional parameters, Any data type, or Union Type.
+We can achieve constructor overloading using optional parameters, the Any data type, or Union Types.

 // Constructor Overloads